Courtesy: Mount St. Mary's Sports Information Release: 09/18/2006

 The late sixties brought another string of 20-win campaigns, but it wasn't until 1981 that the team returned to national prominence.
 The '81 squad, though maybe not as talent-laden as some other Mount teams, recorded a school-record 28-3 mark, losing to Florida Southern in the NCAA Division II Championship game.
 Again, Phelan earned the national Coach of the Year award.
 That '81 squad set the stage for what has to be one of the top decades of college basketball at any level.
 Eight of the 10 teams in the eighties won at least 20 games; the 1985 group returned to the Final Four, going 28-5 and finishing third in the country; and the 1986 and 1987 teams each logged 26 victories.
 Of course, it was that surge which led to the Mount's 1988 move to Division I.

 In 1991, Phelan was one of 15 nominees to pass the screening committee for the Naismith Memorial Basketball Hall of Fame.
 He is now the only college basketball coach ever to reach 800 wins without a plaque in Springfield.

 Among the outstanding individuals who played under Phelan are former Philadelphia '76ers head coach Fred Carter '69, who also played in the NBA with the '76ers, Washington Bullets and Milwaukee Bucks; Jack Sullivan '57, the school's all-time leading scorer with 2,672 points; and John O'Reilly '63, a two-time All-America who led the '62 championship team.

 Phelan and his wife, Dottie, reside near campus.
 They are the parents of five grown children: Jim, Lynne, Carol, Larry and Bob.
-They have nine grandchildren: James, Kate and Mary Robinson; Jack, Conor and Maureen Marsh; and Kelsey, Erin and Molly Phelan.
+They have 10 grandchildren: James, Kate and Mary Robinson; Jack, Conor and Maureen Marsh; and Kelsey, Erin, Molly and Lucas Phelan.